 The CRCO is accountable to the Bank's EXCO.
-Members will provide reports to EXCO through the Bank's CRCO and other members of the Region/Local Risk Management Function.
-As determined by the CRCO.
+Members will provide reports to EXCO through the Bank's CRCO and other members of the Region/Local Risk Management Function as determined by the CRCO.

-Frequency 6 meetings per Year

-Composition

-Yousuf M Syed 1 CRCO (Chairperson)

-Dean Lam 2 Country Head of Wholesale Banking

-Gregory Lowden 3 Chief Executive Officer

-Hajrah Sakauloo 4 Country Head of Wholesale Banking

-Bonnie Y Qiu 5 Chief Executive Officer (CEO)

-Rajiv Gopaul Head of Finance

-Sarina Saul-Hassam 6 Chief Operating Officer (COO)

-Heena G Patel 7 Interim Chief Operating Officer (Interim COO)

-Ashiti Prosand Head of Legal

-Vassan Caleemootoo Head of Markets & Securities Services

-Nitin Ramlugon Head of Wealth & Personal Banking

-Ashish Gowreensunker 8 Chief Compliance Officer (CCO)

-Masud A Monwar Head of Human Resources

-Main Responsibilities The RMM serves as the governance body for enterprise-wide risk management with particular focus on risk culture, risk appetite, risk profile and integration of risk management into the Bank' strategic objectives, including the management of all financial crime risks.
-The members of the RMM ("Members") will debate, consider, advise and make recommendations on such matters as the CRCO may from time to time determine.
-This may include:
+Frequency 6 meetings per Year Yousuf M Syed CRCO (Chairperson) Gregory Lowden 1 Chief Executive Officer Hajrah Sakauloo 2 CEO and Head of Banking Rajiv Gopaul 3 Head of Finance Sanjeev Suresh Interim Head of Finance as from 27 January 2025 Sarina Saul-Hassam Chief Operating Officer (COO) Alexandra Kidson Interim Chief Operating Officer as from 17 February 2025 Ashiti Prosand Head of Legal Vivekananda Caleemootoo Head of Markets and Securities Services Nitin Ramlugon 4 Head of Wealth and Personal Banking Masud A Monwar Head of Human Resources Main Responsibilities The RMM serves as the governance forum for enterprise-wide risk management with particular focus on risk culture, risk appetite, risk profile and integration of risk management into the Bank's strategic objectives.
+The members of the RMM ("Members") will debate, consider, advise and make recommendations on such matters as the CRCO will determine.
+This may include: Strategy orum for risk issue to be considered, including strategic and budgetary echnology and climate risk Receiving regular reports on the status of material Change/Transformation projects including the delivery, risk, key exposures, and risk mitigation plans in conjunction with the opinions from the Second Line, Risk, Internal Audit or external stakeholders as necessary.

-Strategy

-Providing a forum for risk issue to be considered, including strategic and budgetary responses to technology and climate risk Receiving regular reports on the status of material Change/Transformation projects including the delivery, risk, key exposures, and risk mitigation plans in conjunction with

-the opinions from the Second Line, Risk, Internal Audit or external stakeholders as necessary.